ndje-enge/enge.nouadje_Portfolio/README.md

 ## 🇬🇧 English Version

 ## About me
-- Generalist Engineer (ESILV Paris, class of 2025) specialized in **Data Science, Deep Learning, and Cloud**
+- Generalist Engineer (ESILV Paris) specialized in **Data Science, Deep Learning, and Cloud**
-- Academic exchange at Hanyang University located in Seoul where I deepened my skills in the **mathematical fundamentals** of Computer Vision, NLP and Machine Learning
+- Academic exchange at Hanyang University (ranked 6th in South Korea) located in Seoul where I deepened my skills in the **mathematical fundamentals** of Computer Vision, NLP and Machine Learning
 - Passionate about applied AI (Modeling, Machine Learning, NLP, Computer Vision, AI Agents) and ML model industrialization
 - Open and motivated to learn new skills to continuously evolve